Raspberry Pi Humidity Sensor using the DHT22

 Logging the Data from the Raspberry Pi Humidity Sensor

 1. Let’s start by creating a new script.
-This script will be somewhat similar to our previous script but with a few changes made so that we can write to a file.
+This script will be similar to our previous script, but with a few changes made to allow us to write to a file.

 Start by running the following command to begin writing our new script.

-” library so that we can timestamp each new row with the current date and time.
+We use the “time” library to timestamp each new row with the current date and time.

 import os